-I don't know if you've had the chance to watch Unorthodox (if not, I recommend it), a Netflix series set precisely in this Jewish community, in which one of its members escapes to Berlin fleeing the strict rules of her community.
+I don't know if you've had the opportunity to watch "Unorthodox" (if not, I recommend it), a Netflix series set precisely in this Jewish community, in which one of its members escapes to Berlin fleeing the strict rules of her community.

-1. Where is the Jewish quarter and how to get there?
+Where is the Jewish Quarter and how to get there?

-My advice is to take advantage of your visit to the most touristic part of Williamsburg and then discover the Jewish Quarter.
+If you go on your own, my advice is to take advantage of the visit to the most touristic part of Williamsburg and then discover the Jewish Quarter.
 Get off at the Bedford Ave stop (L line) and walk to the Jewish Quarter, it will take you less than 30 minutes and you will be amazed by the contrast between blocks!

 If you take the subway directly here, you can get off at Marcy Avenue (J, M, Z lines), Broadway (G line) or Hewes Street (J and M lines).
 Check out the New York subway guide here to get the most out of New York's subway life.

-Compared to other areas of the neighborhood where urban art, flirty shops and designer residences abound, the streets of South Williamsburg are austere and the buildings are simple, with worn facades and most of them with bars on the windows.
+Compared to other areas of the neighborhood where street art, flirty shops and designer residences abound, the streets of South Williamsburg are austere and the buildings are simple, with weathered facades and most of them with bars on the windows.

 In this area, much of the community lives on the poverty line.
-In many households, the men are engaged in Torah study and have not received sufficient secular education to qualify for skilled jobs that would allow them to access more earnings.
+In many households, the men are engaged in Torah study, and have not received enough secular education to qualify for skilled jobs that would allow them access to more earnings.
 Therefore, women are the only source of income in these families that may have many children.

-Yes, very much so.
-In fact something that surprised me is that, unlike other humble neighborhoods in New York, the crime rate in this one is low.
+Yes, very.
+In fact, one thing that surprised me is that, unlike other poor neighborhoods in New York, the crime rate in this one is low.
 Everyone in the community knows each other and helps each other, so you can walk around and explore on your own without any problems.

-My main recommendation is that you take a leisurely stroll through its streets, noticing the local stores, its temples, its customs....
+My main recommendation is that you take a leisurely stroll through the streets, noticing the local stores, temples, customs...
 During the walk through South Williamsburg you will see that its restaurants and stores have signs in Hebrew as well as the typical yellow school buses.
-If you can, I recommend that you go into a kosher store and buy some candy or bread.
+If you can, I recommend you to go into a kosher store and buy some candy or bread.

-But if there is something that I recommend 100% is that before visiting the area, you should be well informed of what their customs are, in order to understand their way of life.
+But if there is something that I recommend 100% is that before visiting the area, you should be well informed about their customs, in order to understand their way of life.
 I'll tell you everything you need to know before you get there.

-5. What is the Williamsburg Jewish community like?
+What the Jewish community of Williamsburg is like

-The Orthodox Jewish community of Williamsburg is the largest in the United States.
-Its inhabitants are Hasidic Jews (a branch within Orthodox Judaism) who came to the country from Hungary fleeing World War II and are characterized by their firm adherence to Halacha, the compilation of the main Jewish laws.
+The Orthodox Jewish community of Williamsburg is the largest in the U.S. Its inhabitants are Hasidic Jews (a branch within Orthodox Judaism) who came to the country from Hungary fleeing World War II and are characterized by firmly following the Halacha, that is, the compilation of the main Jewish laws.

-In a cosmopolitan city like New York where the cultural mixture is constant, the hermeticism of this orthodox Jewish community is striking, since they practically do not mix with others.
-In the neighborhood of South Williamsburg they have absolutely everything: stores, banks, temples, schools, doctors... as to make life in it without the need to leave.
+In a cosmopolitan city like New York, where the cultural mix is constant, the hermeticism of this Orthodox Jewish community is striking, since they practically do not mix with others.
+In fact, in the neighborhood of South Williamsburg they have absolutely everything: stores, banks, temples, schools, doctors... as to make life without the need to go out.
 It is like a city within a city.

 What are the families of the Orthodox Jewish community like?

-Unlike the modern world in which most human beings move, the Jewish community of Brooklyn is very attached to its customs, so that the roles played by each member of the family are very well defined.
+Unlike the modern world in which most human beings move, the Jewish community in Brooklyn is very attached to its customs, so the roles that each member of the family plays are very well defined.

 In general, marriages are almost always arranged between the rabbi and the family of each spouse, who are usually quite young.
-In the families, the presentation of the children is organized and according to the characteristics of each one, the rabbi writes down the name of the member of the family that could be connected with another one.
+In the families, the introduction of the boys is arranged and according to the characteristics of each one, the rabbi writes down the name of the family member who could connect with the name of another one.

-Once married, the women must shave their heads, as they cannot show their hair in public.
-That is why during a stroll through South Williamsburg you will see them wearing a headscarf (tichel) or a wig to go out on the street.
+Once married, women must shave their heads, as they cannot show their hair in public.
+That is why, during the walk in South Williamsburg you will see them wearing a scarf (tichel) or a wig to go out in the street.
 Their clothing is very simple according to the modesty expected of them: dark clothes, long skirts, stockings, flat shoes and no accessories.

-As for the men, they have to wear a white shirt with a black jacket and black pants.
+As for the men, they must wear a white shirt with a jacket and black pants.
 As an accessory they wear a hat, which can be of different kinds:

-- The kippah: a ritual beret with a sacred meaning that reminds us that nothing is higher than God.
+- The kippah: ritual beret with a sacred meaning that reminds that nothing is higher than God.

-- The Shtreimel: a fox fur and velvet hat worn by married men during Shabbat and other Jewish holidays.
+- The Shtreimel: a fox fur and velvet hat worn by married men during Shabbat and other Jewish festivities.

 Roles in the home

-During most of the time, the men devote themselves to prayer and Torah study, although there are some who work as merchants.
-However, in most cases it is the women who are responsible for working as teachers or sales clerks to maintain the household as well as to raise the children, which are usually many since they do not use contraceptive methods.
+For most of the time, men devote themselves to prayer and Torah study although there are some who work as tradesmen.
+In most cases, however, it is the women who are responsible for working as teachers or sales clerks to maintain the household, as well as raising the children, of which there are usually many since they do not use contraception.

-Despite their young age, the children also have rules to abide by in the community:
+Despite their young age, children also have standards to live up to in the community:

 - Circumcision: This is performed on boys eight days after birth.